CAMSCSC/GitBook-Learn/software/worldmachine1/worldmachine1.md

 ## Tutorial
 ![](wmgettexture.PNG)
-This setup can be used to show a generated texture and a generated mesh on 3D mockup as well as save both the mesh and texture.
+Use this setup to show a generated texture and a generated mesh on a 3D mockup.
+It also will save both the mesh and texture.

 ![](wmoutputtext.PNG)
 The properties for the output of a bitmap or other image file type.